Transum Maths Topics

 A negative number is a real number that is less than zero.
 Such numbers are often used to represent the amount of a loss or absence.
 For example, a debt that is owed may be thought of as a negative asset, or a decrease in some quantity may be thought of as a negative increase.
 Negative numbers are also used to describe values on a scale that goes below zero, such as the Celsius and Fahrenheit scales for temperature.

-here are some activities designed to strengthen a student's understanding of negative numbers.
+Here are some activities designed to strengthen a pupil's understanding of negative numbers.

 Percentages

-A useful and common way to express a fraction of a quantity.
+Percentages provide a useful and common way to express a part of a quantity.
 The word is derived from the Latin per centum meaning “by the hundred”.
 Although percentages are usually used to express numbers between zero and one, any ratio can be expressed as a percentage.
-For instance, 125% is 1.25 and −0.95% is −0.0095.

 Place Value